 In addition to the roof overhang giving your home an aesthetic appeal, it also protects your house from the risk of wind damage.
 When installing the roof, ensure that you give the roof the right amount of overhang.

 For you to have peace of mind that the overhang provides your home with the protection it needs, use the right number of fasteners per shingle especially in the wind zone.

 Using the wrong roofing materials for the slope of the roof

-Roofing companies Riverside-CT report that many people use the wrong materials when constructing the slope of their roof.
+Roofing companies Cuyahoga Falls report that many people use the wrong materials when constructing the slope of their roofs.
 This results in water getting into the house.
 The best way of going about it is by using waterproof roofing materials for the roof.
 This calls for you to avoid asphalt shingles and other materials that would allow water to permeate through.